yagopajarino/yagopajarino/README.md

 [yagopajarino.ar](https://yagopajarino.ar)

-Hago algunos gist de juguete en [yagopajarino’s gists](https://gist.github.com/yagopajarino)
+Juego a los gist en [yagopajarino’s gists](https://gist.github.com/yagopajarino)

 <!--
 **yagopajarino/yagopajarino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.